Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - how much memory is necessary to store the geometric objects

 As example, G4,1 needs 32 (2^5, ordered by Pascal triangle) values for one variable, offering the capability of orthogonal transformations by using rotors (versors) including translates (reflect, rotate, dilate, translate).
 Not every object needs all values, so compressing is used.

+# Geometric Algebra and Screw Theory

+Every rigid body motion can be represented by a rotation and translation in the direction of the rotation axis, according to Chasles' theorem.
+This combined motion is called screw or twist or if applied to forces, wrest.

+Geometric algebra can describe transformations (rotation, reflection, translation, dilation) by so-called rotors with the help of versors.
+Screw motions can be realised by combining the two rotors rotation and translation.
+A description can be found in chapter 13.5.2 of the Dorst book.

 # Geometric Algebra Software